Articles Posted in Television

 In prior license renewal cycles, stations were required to give public notice of a license renewal application both before and after the filing of that application.
 For the current cycle, the FCC eliminated the pre-filing public notices and modified the procedures for post-filing notices.
 These changes modify the timing and number of on-air announcements required, replace newspaper public notice requirements with an online notice, and revise the text of the announcements themselves.

-As such, full power commercial and noncommercial radio and LPFM stations, and full power and Class A TV stations, as well as LPTV stations capable of local origination, must broadcast a total of six post-filing license renewal announcements over four consecutive weeks, with at least one airing each week and no more than two airing in any week (each of which must air on different days).
+As a result, full power commercial and noncommercial radio and LPFM stations, and full power and Class A TV stations, as well as LPTV stations capable of local origination, must broadcast a total of six post-filing license renewal announcements over four consecutive weeks, with at least one airing each week and no more than two airing in any week (each of which must air on different days).
 The first such announcement must air within five business days after the FCC has issued a Public Notice announcing its acceptance for filing of the application.

 On-air post-filing announcements must be broadcast on a weekday (Monday through Friday) between 7:00 am and 11:00 pm local time based on the applicant station’s community of license.
 The text of the announcement is as follows: